On $\mathbb{Z}_2$-Thurston norms and pseudo-horizontal surfaces in orientable Seifert $3$-manifolds: Pseudo-vertical and pseudo-horizontal surfaces

-\begin{Remark} By the genus of a non-orientable surface with boundaries, we mean the genus of the closed non-orientable surface obtained by capping off each component of the boundary with a disk. \end{Remark}
+\begin{Remark} By the genus of a connected non-orientable surface with boundaries, we mean the non-orientable genus of the closed connected non-orientable surface obtained by capping off each component of the boundary with a disk. \end{Remark}

+\begin{Remark} Each of these geometrically incompressible surfaces in the solid torus is boundary compressible.
+Repeated boundary compressions reduce it to a meridian disk. \end{Remark}

-\begin{Remark} In the definition of $N(2k,q)$, the condition $k \neq 0$ can be removed if we define $N(0,1)=0$ since the meridian $m$ bounds a disk in $R$.
-In fact, $N(2k,q)$ is also the minimal genus of the closed connected embedded non-orientable surface in the lens space $L(2k,q)$ representing the only non-zero $\mathbb{Z}_2$-homology class. \end{Remark}
+\begin{Remark} In the definition of $N(2k,q)$, the condition $k \neq 0$ can be removed if we define $N(0,1)=0$ since the meridian $m$ bounds a disk in $R$. \end{Remark}